 The standard tourist visa in Indonesia, and therefore Bali too, is free and can be obtained by 68 different nationalities.
 There is no need to apply for a visa if you have no plans of staying longer than 30 days.

-Price of visa in Bali
+Price of Visa on Arrival in Bali

 When staying longer than 30 days, you have to apply for a Visa on Arrival when arriving at the airport.
 The price for a Visa on Arrival in Bali, Indonesia, is 35 USD.